ETS-Android5/SIRS/README.md

 ### Running

-**Registration**
+**Basic Usage**
-1. In your Android Emulator press Associate account and select Generate Code.
+1. To register, first use your Android Emulator press Associate account and select Generate Code.
-2. In your Desktop choose Register
+2. In your Desktop use the generated code to register.
+3. After registing, use the TOTP in your phone to login.
+4. When buying something use the phone to confirm the action